-Let’s call our event “Session attended”.
+Let’s call our event “Webinar attended”.

 Pro tip: I use Segment object model framework to name my event.
-For example, I won’t use “Paid Subscription”.
+For exemple, I won’t use “Paid Subscription”.
 But rather “Subscription paid”.
 This way, I always know what object is concerned.
 I can modify the action on that object in order to create another event.

-Note: you can duplicate this zap and modify the trigger source to create another event.
+Note: you can duplicate this zap and modify the trigger source to to create another event.
 For instance, if I put as a trigger “Attendee joins webinar”, I can send the event “Webinar joined”.
 Which allows me to trigger different actions knowing if the person as attended or not the webinar.